These secret codes let you access hidden iPhone features

 Did you know that there are actually a handful of secret iPhone codes?
 Well it’s true, and the features range from extremely useful (like showing your exact signal strength) to very niche (like displaying your call forwarding status).
-Here are some of the best ones.
+Here’s some of the best ones.

 Follow TI: On Facebook